chama-x/Tea-Study/README.md

 # Study Notes App

-A beautiful, paper-inspired study notes viewer for Thathsarani.
+A beautiful, paper-inspired study notes viewer for the IS Degree module at Sabaragamuwa University of Sri Lanka.

 ## 🤖 For AI Agents